wonday/react-native-pdf/README.md

 v5.0.10
 1. support enablePaging for ios<11.0
 2. disable long press on ios (the same with android)
+3. make iOS singleTap scale the same action with android
+4. recreate sample with RN 0.57

 v5.0.9
 1. fix podspec